deiveehan/xplore-kubernetes/Architecture/etcd/readme.md

 # etcd database
-- a simple key value database.
+- a simple key value database that is highly available.
+-

 ## Installation